larsks/python-siggen/README.md

 ### Controls

-The `controls` section maps MIDI controls to synthesizer attributes (like volume and frequency) and global actions (like `play` and `stop`).
-The various signal generators all have `freq` and `volume` keys, while other controls may not.
-My configuration looks like this:
+The `controls` section maps MIDI controls to global actions.
+For

-    # Map MIDI control change messages to actions
+example:

     controls:
-      sine:
+      play: 41
+      stop: 42

+### Synths

+The `synths` section declares synthesizer.
+It is a YAML list of dictionaries, each of which must have a `type` key identifying the synthesizer type.
+For example, the following would create a sine wave synth and a square wave synth:

+    synths:
+      - type: sine
         freq: 16
         volume: 102

-      square:
+      - type: square
         freq: 17
         volume: 103

-      triangle:
-        freq: 18
-        volume: 104

-      sawtooth:
-        freq: 19
-        volume: 105

-      passthrough:
-        volume: 107

-      play: 41
-      stop: 42
+Each synth may also specify a `freq` control that will control the synthesizer frequency and a `volume` control that will control the synthesizer volume.

 ### Mixers